| | |

 keep chickens warm in winter weather

-Tips for keeping your chickens warm in winter weather and extreme conditions.
+Tips for keeping chickens warm in winter weather and extreme conditions.

-Chickens are capable of regulating their body temperature with their downy feathers.
-Regardless, it’s still good to be aware of their comfort levels.
+Chickens are capable of regulating their body temperature with their downy feathers so it’s very unlikely they’ll need additional heat once colder temperatures arrive.
+Regardless, it’s still good to be aware of their comfort levels and know what to do if unusually severe winter temperatures in the coldest months make an appearance.

-If your chickens are all huddled in one corner they might be trying to generate warmth.
+How do you know if your chickens are cold?
+If your flock of chickens are all huddled in one corner, they might be trying to generate warmth.
 Your chickens will puff their feathers out to trap body heat, as well, when they’re cold.

 Keep a healthy flock

 Chickens will burn calories quicker while trying to stay warm.
-Consider using a gravity feeder to provide your flock with consistent nourishment.
+Consider using a gravity feeder to provide your flock with consistent nourishment and a good quality feed.
 Providing grain all 24 hours a day can supplement these lost calories.

 Your flock will eat more in the winter, especially if you don’t increase their protein intake.
 If for some reason the weather cools and your flock won’t eat, you might inspect them for illness.